arthomas7/topic-amplicons/Lesson03a/analysis.md

   --o-rooted-tree phylogeny/fasttree-tree-rooted.qza
 ```

-    [32mSaved Phylogeny[Rooted] to: phylogeny/fasttree-tree-rooted.qza[0m
+    [32mSaved Phylogeny[Rooted] to: phylogeny/fasttree-tree-rooted.qza[0m

 Note that all of the steps above (mafft alignment> mask> fasttree> midpoint root) could have been run with one command, `align-to-tree-mafft-fasttree`.

 ### Export

 Next, like in Happy Belly, we want to export the major files we generated for downstream analyses: 1) the count table (aka feature table/ ASV table/ OTU table), 2) the fasta file, and 3) the taxonomy file.
 In addition, I will also export the tree file.
+These are all in QIIME format (.qza files).
+We are going to change the format so they are useable by other applications.